 Delaying setting financial goals will hurt you.
 Defining them takes time, so be kind to yourself and get started.
 You can do it!

 We’ve all heard of the epic failure rates of New Year’s resolutions.

-So I ask you:
+I’ve succeeded and failed at a lot of goals.
 Let’s go through some of my financial successes:

 - Bought a home — I bought a home in 2007 right before the housing crash.
 Fortunately, I didn’t spend like a crazy person and it has been a great experience for me so far.
 How did I do it?
 I spent a lot of time reading about the process.
 I also looked at my income and had a come-to-Jesus moment and figured out what I was comfortable borrowing versus what the bank felt I should borrow.